 Our gun drilling equipment is kept good company by CNC tools like the DMU 85 monoBLOCK, a five-axis machine designed for smaller parts with tighter tolerances, and the DMU 210 P, which allows for large-envelope machining services.
 Our continuous investment in machinery and process improvements helps us deliver in volume, with unmatched quality.

-Any company can promise high standards; we prove it through the processes in place for quality assurance, including AS9100D QMS and ISO 9001:2015 compliance.
+Any company can promise high standards; we prove it through the processes in place.
 Our attention to detail ensures quality and products you can trust.

 When accuracy counts, the gun drilling services offered by Precision Mold & Machining Services cannot be equaled.
 Across a range of industries that includes aerospace, aviation, defense, medicine, and a number of others, we engineer solutions and products to the highest standards.
 We invite you to explore and take full advantage of our capabilities.